 In this game your children will have to plant the correct color flower in its matching pot to ensure it grows strong and healthy!

-Other free spring printables that you may want to check out:
+Other fun spring printables that you may want to check out:

 What Skills Can Your Little Ones Learn?

 For a simple game, there’s actually quite a lot of skills that can be learnt and practiced!

 With this Spring flower color matching game your little ones can develop:

 - Color recognition practice – they will need to look closely at the colors, to ensure that they are matching the correct flowers and pots.

 - Fine motor skills – as they’ll need to be able to pick up the flowers, and hand-eye coordination and hand control as they ensure they are planting them in the correct pots.

 - Speech and language development – If you make sure you are getting them to say the colors when they are matching it will help the color names become embedded as they associate the name of the color with what it looks like.
 You can also ask them questions – what else do you know that is green?
 Can you see anything else in the room which is pink?
 Where is it?
 This kind of questioning will keep them engaged and is great for language development as they describe what they are thinking and can see.